 The cut out section along bottom bezel indicates that Huawei has decided to use a traditional physical home button on their device.
 The home button is also likely to pull double duty as the device’s fingerprint sensor.

 Honor V10 will come with a Kirin 970 and EMUI 6

 Back to the conversation with George Zhao and his answers to my burning questions.
 Amazingly openly and directly, he told me that the successor of the Honor V9 will use the Kirin 970 and EMUI 6.
 Both will be, as we know, launching with the Huawei Mate 10 and the Mate 10 Pro, so it is only natural that Honor will also reveal a smartphone with this combination of SoC and EMUI.

-We also, excitingly, found out a bit about release timing from George Zhao.
-The Honor V10 is expected to be available in early 2018.
-But beware, because George is talking about the V10, and in the past, V smartphones from Honor were flagship smartphones available just in China.
+Back then we found out a bit about the phone's release timing from George Zhao and maybe it has not changed.
+The Honor V10 is expected to be available in early 2018, if not sooner.
+But take note, because George talked about the V10, and in the past, V smartphones from Honor were flagship smartphones available just in China.
 Although the Honor V9 for the Chinese market is hardly different from the International Honor 8 Pro, it took at least two months to sell the international version.
-So an international version of the Honor V10 could appear between March and April 2018, at least that's my best guess.
+But given there's now a launch event in London, this may signal an international version of the Honor V10 is on its way sooner than the March-April 2018 release as we initially expected.